JonKing93/DASH/docs/Tutorials/PSM/object.md

+---
+sections:
+  - PSM overview
-# PSM Overview
+  - PSM objects
-The PSM class is most commonly used to estimate proxy observations for a model ensemble.
-There are two key steps in this process:
-1. Designing PSMs for individual proxy sites, and
-2. Using the PSM.estimate command to estimate proxy values using data from a state vector ensemble.
+  - Initialize a new PSM
+  - The rows input
+  - Example 1
+  - Example 2
+  - Name a PSM
+---

 ### PSM objects
-You can design PSMs for different proxy sites using PSM objects.
+Once you have downloaded any external PSM code, you can begin designing a PSM for each proxy site.
+You can design the PSM for each site using PSM objects.
 Each PSM object implements a particular type of PSM with site-specific settings.
-PSMs can range in complexity from a simple linear relationship, to more sophisticated process-based models.
-DASH supports many PSMs, including:

-* General linear relationships
-* Bayesian models of planktic foraminifera ([BayFOX](https://github.com/jesstierney/bayfoxm), [BayMAG](https://github.com/jesstierney/BAYMAG), [BaySPAR](https://github.com/jesstierney/BAYSPAR), [BAYSPLINE](https://github.com/jesstierney/BAYSPLINE))
-* δ<sup>18</sup>O forward models for multiple proxies via the [PRYSM Python package](https://github.com/sylvia-dee/PRYSM), and
-* the VS-Lite thresholding model of tree ring growth

-PSM objects allow you to use these different types of forward models for different proxy sites in a modular and automated manner.
+PSMs can range in complexity from a simple linear relationship, to more sophisticated process-based models, and may require different climate variables to run.
+PSM objects allow you to implement disparate forward models for different proxy sites in a modular and automated manner.

+### Initialize a new PSM
 The exact command used to create a PSM object will vary with the PSM itself.
 However, PSM creation always uses the same general syntax:
 ```matlab
 psmObject = psmName(rows, parameter1, parameter2, .., parameterN)